CtrlK

 Workflow Clarity

-Despite being labeled 'Step 1', there is only one step covering DNS tunneling detection (with ICMP bundled in the same script).
-The title mentions HTTP steganographic channels and protocol abuse but these are never addressed.
-There are no validation checkpoints, no feedback loops for false positives, and no guidance on what to do after detection results are produced.
-The 'Validation Criteria' section lists expected outcomes but provides no actual validation steps.
+Despite being labeled 'Step 1', there is only one step covering DNS and ICMP analysis.
+The overview mentions HTTP covert channels and protocol abuse but the workflow never addresses them.
+There are no validation checkpoints, no feedback loops for false positives, and the 'Validation Criteria' section lists expected outcomes but provides no actual verification steps or commands to confirm results.

 1 / 3